 As the world gets more and more comfortable with technology like video chat and continues to prioritize speed over more traditional processes, it’s natural for industries to adapt to those preferences.

 Interactive teller machines are a great example of modernization in personal financing.
 These machines are essentially an evolved ATM, and while somewhat limited in utility, they’re providing an interesting option for financial institutions to serve customers in extremely rural or urban areas.

-We’re going to cover what an ITM or interactive teller machine is, their pros and cons, and where this technology is headed to next.
+We’re going to cover what an ITM or interactive teller machine is, its pros and cons, and where this technology is headed next.

 An interactive teller machine, or ITM, is essentially a "branch in a box" system that uses a combination of touch screens and video technology to offer a virtual version of the in-person banking experience.

 You can think of it as an ATM with live video chat.
-Customers can walk up to the ITM, press begin, and then start a video conversation with a live operator based anywhere in the world.
+Customers can walk up to the ITM, press begin, and start a video conversation with a live operator based anywhere in the world.
 This operator functions just like a bank teller inside a normal bank and can perform a variety of services for the customer.

 ITMs can replace traditional banks entirely or be placed alongside a larger physical location with live staff inside to handle more complicated requests.
 Some banks also like to keep an ITM open outside of normal banking hours to give customers more flexibility.